Seagate/cloudfuse/README.md

   [here](https://github.com/Azure/azure-storage-fuse/issues/866) for details on this.

-## Limitations
+### Other Limitations
 - In case of Azure BlockBlob accounts, ACLs are not supported by Azure Storage so Cloudfuse will by default return success for 'chmod' operation.
 However it will work fine for Gen2 (DataLake) accounts.
 ACLs are not currently supported for S3 accounts.
-- When Cloudfuse is mounted on a container, SYS_ADMIN privileges are required for it to interact with the fuse driver.
+- When Cloudfuse is mounted on a docker container, SYS_ADMIN privileges are required for it to interact with the fuse driver.
 If container is created without the privilege, mount will fail.
 Sample command to spawn a docker container is
     `docker run -it --rm --cap-add=SYS_ADMIN --device=/dev/fuse --security-opt apparmor:unconfined <environment variables> <docker image>`